vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 ```

 We get 198, and `160 ^ 198 ^ 8` is "n".
 If we repeat this pattern, we can fully
-decrypt the last block.
+decrypt the block.
 Let's automate this a bit now.

 ```ruby
 ciphertext.freeze